Degu

 Habitat: Degus are found along coastal and central scrubland on the lower western slope of the Andes Mountains of Chile.

 Diet: Degus are strictly herbivores.
-They feed on the leaves, bark, and seeds of shrubs and green grasses and thistle seeds.
+They feed on the leaves, bark, and shrub, grass, and thistle seeds.

 Size: 0.5 to 0.6 feet long